DPGAlliance/.github/profile/README.md

 All the applications recieved by the DPGA secretariate are processed on [publicgood candidates public repo](https://github.com/DPGAlliance/publicgoods-candidates) and applicants can track progress of the applications on [GitHub](https://github.com/orgs/DPGAlliance/projects/1).

 ### 3. Validate a DPG application
 We want to open up the review process for the community to participate in.
 To that end, we have built a [validation tool](https://validate.digitalpublicgoods.net/) that crowdsources the vetting process.
-The tool was made by volunteers are we are seeking further help on development of this tool.
+The tool was developed by volunteers and we are seeking further help on development of this tool.
 If you are interested in contributing, [please holler](https://github.com/DPGAlliance/publicgoods-validate/issues) our team.

 ## Code of Conduct